haverford-cs/project-jwang4-yhong1/README.md

 ### 2019/12/16 (Jiaping)
 - Get rid of hard code style file (generate_cruve.py)
 - fcnn and adaboost are now able to automatically generate graph

+### 2019/12/16 (Andy)
+- Run all files to get output graphs
+- Mix last bit of stuff on all files

 ## Model Output Results:
 ### SVM: